Source code for pyxet.file_system

 [docs] def set_commit_message(self, message): """ Sets the commit message on the active transaction """ if self._transaction is None: raise RuntimeError("No active transaction") self._transaction.set_commit_message(message)

-[docs] def is_repo(self, path): """ Returns true if the path is a repo """ url_path = parse_url(path, self.domain) if len(url_path.branch) != 0: raise ValueError("Too many path components to be a repo") try: self.list_branches(path) return True except Exception as e: return False
+[docs] def is_repo(self, path): """ Returns true if the path is a repo """ url_path = parse_url(path, self.endpoint, expect_branch=False) try: self.list_branches(url_path.remote()) return True except Exception as e: return False

 [docs] def move(self, path1, path2, *args, **kwargs): return self.mv(path1, path2, *args, **kwargs)